Drone Controller

 Conclusion

-If UK authorities suspect a shipment might be diverted for Russian use against Ukraine, they can legally seize it and launch an investigation, Shaw said.
-While Western allies typically conceal sanctions lists, it is unlikely that China, the main supplier of electronics to Russia, will formally prohibit controllers.
-There is a chance, however, that Beijing might apply unofficial pressure.
+If UK authorities suspect a shipment could be diverted for Russian use in the war against Ukraine, they can legally detain it, seize the goods, and open an investigation, Shaw said.
+In reality, Western allies typically maintain confidentiality regarding sanctions designations.
+Even so, it seems unlikely China—Russia’s main source of electronics—will issue a formal ban on supplying controllers.
+However, Beijing could still exert indirect pressure on companies through unofficial channels.

 References